Yeah69/MrMeeseeks.DIE.Docs/docs/disposal.md

 - Async-transient (discard management for `IAsyncDisposable`)
 - Transient (discard management for both, `IDisposable` & `IAsyncDisposable`)

-That is, if an implementation implements both disposal interfaces, then when the container is disposed of...
+That is, if an implementation implements both disposal interfaces, then when the container is disposed of …

 - Both disposal methods will be called if it's not marked as transient in any way.
 - Only the sync disposal method will be called if it is marked async-transient.